UWSEDS/uwseds.github.io/software.md

 and Python 3, and many systems only include Python 2.7 as a standard installation.
 A python installation for this course will be managed by the [conda](https://conda.io/docs/) package management system, described below.

-## sqlite3
-``sqlite3`` provides a simple environment for access to SQL databases on your computer.
-It also provides a python API.
-``sqlite3`` is packaged with MacOS and other systems.
-You can check if ``sqlite3`` is installed on your system by typing ``sqlite3`` at the command line of a terminal session.

 ## Conda
 Conda is a system for installing and otherwise managing python and other